eamena-project/eamena-arches-dev/dbs/database.eamena/postgres/queries/README.md

 # SQL and Advanced Search queries

-Miscellaneous and compendium of equivalent queries between Advanced Search and SQL queries for frontend and backend querying.
-These queries are too specific to be added to the [eamenaR](https://github.com/eamena-project/eamenaR) package
+Miscellaneous and compendium SQL queries with their equivalent in the EAMENA DB Advanced Search menu.
+These queries are too specific to be added to the [eamenaR](https://github.com/eamena-project/eamenaR) package, some are also linke to BU append and r2r processes.

 * Abrevv.